davidmcclure/textplot/README.md

 # Textplot

+<a href="http://textplot.s3-website-us-west-1.amazonaws.com/#mental-maps/war-and-peace" target="_new">![War and Peace](notes/mental-maps/networks/war-and-peace.jpg)</a>

 <a href="http://textplot.s3-website-us-west-1.amazonaws.com/#mental-maps/war-and-peace" target="_new">**_War and Peace_**</a> (click to zoom)

-<a href="http://textplot.s3-website-us-west-1.amazonaws.com/#mental-maps/war-and-peace" target="_new">![War and Peace](notes/mental-maps/networks/war-and-peace.jpg)</a>

-Texplot is a little program that converts a document into a network of terms that are connected to each other depending on the extent to which they appear in the same parts of the document.
+Textplot is a little program that tries to model the internal topic structure of a document - each word is added to a network and connected with other words that show up in similar patterns of distribution inside the text.
 For each term:

 1. Get the set of offsets in the document where the term appears.